 Who Are Ada and Alan?
 Why Are They in Choate Pond?

-“Ada” and “Alan” are our first deployments of real-time water monitoring stations that will compose the Choate Smart Pond Network on the Pace University campus in Pleasantville, NY.
-Every fifteen minutes, they collect water quality measurements from the pond, and send that data to the Blue CoLab server.
-(More on that below.)
+“Ada” and “Alan” were our team’s first deployments of real-time water monitoring stations that will compose the Choate Smart Pond Network on the Pace University campus in Pleasantville, NY.
+Every fifteen minutes, they collect water quality measurements from the pond, send that data to the Blue CoLab server where a Blue CoLab program automatically calculates a Water Quality Index.
 We use that data to evaluate the pond, and create apps, products and presentations to deepen public understanding of water.

 Our Ada monitoring station, located at the south end of Choate Pond, is named for Ada Lovelace, regarded as the first computer programmer.
 Born in 1815, she was a protegé of the celebrated mathematician Charles Babbage.

-She wrote that his Analytical Engine “might act upon other things besides numbers… the Engine might compose elaborate and scientific pieces of music of any degree of complexity or extent” — a remarkable insight for the early 19th century.
-She died at 37, leaving us to wonder where her extraordinary talent would have taken her.
+She wrote that his Analytical Engine “might act upon other things besides numbers… the Engine might compose elaborate and scientific pieces of music of any degree of complexity or extent.”
+Inspired by Ada’s vision we decided to transform Choate Pond data to music.
+You can listen here.